joinpursuit/AC_4_Web/units/deepdive/lessons/SQL/introduction.md

 ## Postgres

 You should be familiar with the **client-server model** from our work with HTTP.
-SQL is simply another structured way of querying a server to get, update, or delete information.
-You can think of Postgres like Node's HTTP module, if you'd like, in that it acts as a middleman between these requests and responses.
+SQL is simply another language used for querying a server to get, update, or delete information.
+You can think of Postgres like Node's HTTP module in that it acts as a middleman between these requests and responses.

-Not all user inputs will require queries to our servers—remember, we can also store data on the frontend in the user's browsers.
-However, when you're working with lots and lots of data, it doesn't make sense to ask the user to download and manage all of your information locally—it's a *web* app, remember?

-So, let's say that we're making Yelp, and a test user is searching in an area they've never searched before.
-Because we don't have restaurants in this area saved on the frontend, we'll have to query our database.
-So, under the hood, the interaction might go like this:
+Previously, if we wanted to store data to be displayed we needed to keep it in our state.
+If you refreshed the page, the state was reset and the data was lost.
+Also the saved information in state could only be viewed on one computer.
+With a database, we can save our information forever and it can be viewed by anyone.
+What's different now is we need to _request_ the data from the database by sending a request to our server.
+Similar to how we would get data from an API except the data is coming from a database _we_ create and manage.

+With an API:
+**User** -> _HTTP Request_ -> **Outside API Server** -> _Database SQL Query_ -> **Outside API Database**

+With our Database:
-**User** -> *HTTP Request* -> **Our Server** -> *Database Query* -> **Our Database**
+**User** -> *HTTP Request* -> **Our Node Server** -> *Database SQL Query* -> **Our Database**

-This flow is also important if, say, our user wants to leave a review.
-In order for other users to see that review, we will have to save the review to our database.
-That review, of course, will have the proper associations to the restaurant, so when other users bring up the restaurant our database will send that user's review.

-More on Postgres (for example, how to incorporate it into our previously-stateless Express apps) later!

-## Advanced SQL- Joins
+## Advanced SQL - Joins

-A quick refresher—databases, at their core, are made up of tables.
+A quick refresher: databases, at their core, are made up of tables.
 Those tables can point to one another by way of *foreign keys*.
 For example, in a database of teachers in a school district, each teacher might have a column indicating their `school_id`.
 These integers would point to IDs in a `schools` table.
 That way,